The Penn Club of Philadelphia: History

 With an original home on 8th and Locusts streets in Philadelphia, the Club came to existence after the American Civil War and prior to the Centennial Exhibition.
 The organizers were among those whose characters had been formed during the period of the war and that of the reconstruction that followed.
 Morton McMichael, Jr. made the lease of 720 Locust Street with Horace Howard Furness.
 James P. Sims arranged the scheme of decoration and designed the mantel upon which McMichael and Wharton Barker placed the statue of William Penn, modeled in plaster by Muller.
 Henry Armitt Brown hung the picture said to represent William Penn.
 The membership was limited to 200.

 The first president of the Club was Wharton Barker (1846–1921), who was a prominent abolitionist and president of the Philadelphia Stock Exchange.
 He was also one of the original fifty members who founded the Union Club, which later became the Union League of Philadelphia.

 Purpose

 The intention of the Club is expressed in its charter:

 The Penn Club continues to this day, and meets in Center City, Philadelphia.
 The club is named for William Penn, and has no historical or current association with the University of Pennsylvania.
 The club's motto is: "Dum Clavum Teneam", which is taken from the Penn family's coat of arms.

+Awardees

+The Penn Club recognizes contributions to society with an award that consists of a bronze bust of William Penn.
+Past awardees include: